How Does the Costa Rica Real Estate Market Work?

 Effect of the United States Election on the Real Estate Market

-There is habitually an exodus of U.S. Citizens from the U.S., from the losing side, following any Presidential Election.
-As this is a Presidential election year in the U.S., along with a lowering of U.S. mortgage rates to stimulate housing sales, it will be interesting to see if this pattern continues following the results in November 2024.I have witnessed this pattern happen previously following U.S. Elections, but with this significantly more emotionally charged election and the deep divisions politically which exist in the U.S., I expect this pattern may be amplified this time around.
+There is habitually an exodus of U.S. Citizens from the U.S., from the losing side, following any Presidential Election, with an increase in those exiting the U.S. coming to Costa Rica.
+In this Presidential Election year in the U.S., the Republican Party has been victorious.
+With a lowering of U.S. interest rates to stimulate housing sales, it will be interesting to see if this exodus pattern continues, following the November 2024, Election results.
+I have witnessed this pattern happen previously following U.S. Elections, but with this significantly more emotionally charged Election and the deep divisions politically which exist in the U.S., I expect this pattern may be amplified this time around.
+Significant price increases in the Costa Rica Real Estate Market most likely will follow this event, through the strengthening of an already strong “Sellers’ Market”.

 Buyer Beware